werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 ## Helm chart

 The `.helm` directory in the project root describes a helm chart.
 Helm chart provides a description of the application configuration and application component used to release into the kubernetes cluster using the helm toolset.
-The chart for werf, i.e. `.helm` folder, has the following structure:
+The chart for Werf, i.e. `.helm` folder, has the following structure:

 ```
 .helm/